-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Spring Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Spring Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Spring Hill is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Spring Hill who work in office and administrative support (14.09%), sales jobs (9.02%), and management occupations (7.91%).

 Also of interest is that Spring Hill has more people living here who work in computers and math than 95% of the places in the US.

-Spring Hill is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Spring Hill is a great place for families with children to consider.
+First of all, many other families with children live here, making Spring Hill a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Spring Hill has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Spring Hill’s overall crime rate is lower than average for the country.